DataFEWSion Graduate Traineeship Handbook

 - Is there another outlet (i.e., LinkedIn) where all or part of this artifact could be highlighted?

-- You can find other students’ artifacts, reflections, and reviews as examples.
-They can be found in Cybox under each person’s name.
-For a compiled list of Cohort 1 reflections and reviews — see CyBox>DataFEWSion ePortfolio>Cohort 1 Reflections and Reviews.docx https://iastate.app.box.com/folder/127827968160.
+- Examples of other students’ artifacts, reflections, and reviews can be found in Cybox under each person’s name.
+As an example, Cohort 1 reflections and reviews were complied — https://iastate.app.box.com/folder/127827968160.

-- You can find peer review training in many places.
+- Peer review training is offered in many places.
 Elsevier, a reputable general publisher, has a “Certified Peer Reviewers Course” https://researcheracademy.elsevier.com/navigating-peer-review/certified-peer-reviewer-course and other related training and content, as does Wiley https://authorservices.wiley.com/Reviewers/journal-reviewers/how-to-perform-a-peer-review/step-by-step-guide-to-reviewing-a-manuscript.html.

-- Creating your style of peer-review will be based on your field and the journals you publish in.
-Reading each other’s reviews will give you examples of many styles.
+- Creating your peer-review style will be based on your field and the journals where you publish.
+Reading each other’s reviews will give you examples of the many styles.

 Artifact Tracking Form